Parenting time (formerly access)

 - Threatened or tried to take the child away from the other parent

-A supervised visit provides a safe setting for visits between a child and the parent who doesn’t have custody or for another family member.
+A supervised visit provides a safe setting for visits between a child and the parent who doesn’t have decision-making responsibility or for another family member.

 Visits must be either supervised by a third party or held at a supervised access centre.

-In cases where child abuse has been proven or where the child’s safety cannot be protected, a parent might not have any access to the child.
+- In cases where child abuse has been proven or where the child’s safety cannot be protected, a parent might not have any parenting time with the child.